 - Auto-generated report of findings

-How to Use Maze AI for User Research: Maze's AI capabilities make it a powerful tool for unmoderated testing.
+How to use Maze for user research: Maze's AI capabilities make it a powerful tool for unmoderated testing.
 Set up your prototype or website in Maze, define your tasks, and let the AI analyze how users interact with your interface.
 Maze's AI generates heatmaps, identifies interaction patterns, and detects usability issues.
 The sentiment analysis feature helps you quickly gauge user emotions and reactions.
 Leverage Maze's automated reporting to get actionable insights and share findings with your team.

 One personal note: their pricing has really gone up recently, and recruiting respondents via Maze in particular is $$$.
 Maze is also testing some AI features that let it “ask follow up questions” to users smartly.
 Jury is still out on how good the feature is, but it sure sounds cool!